Yoshirō Mori: Sports-related advocacy

 Mori became President of the Japan Rugby Football Union in June 2005.
 It had been hoped his clout would help secure the 2011 Rugby Union World Cup for Japan, but instead the event was awarded to New Zealand in late November 2005.
 This led Mori to accuse the Commonwealth of Nations countries of "passing the ball around their friends."
 Mori later assisted in Japan's successful bids for both the 2019 Rugby World Cup and 2020 Summer Olympics.

 In 2014, at the age of 76, he was appointed to head the organizing committee for the 2020 Summer Olympics in Tokyo.
 He quipped, "I am destined to live five or six more years if I am lucky.
 This will be my one last service to the country."
 However, Mori drew international and domestic criticism for his critical statements about Japan's Olympic figure skaters Mao Asada and Chris Reed and Cathy Reed, who were representing Japan at the 2014 Sochi Olympics.

 Another controversy occurred in 2021 when Mori, who at this time was president of the organization responsible for the upcoming Olympic Games, said that women talk too much in meetings.
 At the organizing committee meeting for the Tokyo Olympics while discussing the objective of aiming for at least 40% of members to be female, he stated that “On boards with a lot of women, the board meetings take so much time.
 Women have a strong sense of competition.
 If one person raises their hand, others probably think, I need to say something too.
-That’s why everyone speaks.”
-He apologized for his statements and initially stated he would not resign as head of the organizing committee, but on February 11 announced his intention to step down from the post.
+That’s why everyone speaks. [...]
+You have to regulate speaking time to some extent [...]
+Or else we’ll never be able to finish” He apologized for his statements and initially stated he would not resign as head of the organizing committee, but on February 11 announced his intention to step down from the post.
 In his resignation speech the following day, Mori said that he did not intend to demean women, and blamed the media for fueling public anger.
 He stressed the importance that the Olympics be held in July, adding that the committee's efforts would be wasted if he were to cause trouble by remaining in his post.
 Seiko Hashimoto, an Olympic bronze medalist in women's speed skating and a seven-time Olympian, was named as Mori's replacement.

+LDP funds scandal

+As the former head of the Seiwa Seisaku Kenkyūkai, which was the main faction involved in the 2023–2024 Japanese slush fund scandal, Mori has come into question for his role in the kickback scheme.
+Then-incumbent Prime Minister Fumio Kishida did not reject the idea of forcing him to testify.

 Personal life

-Mori is an avid rugby fan as well as amateur player.
+Mori is an avid rugby fan as well as an amateur player.
 He is married to Chieko (born: Chieko Maki), a fellow Waseda University student, and he has a son, Yūki Mori, and a daughter, Yoko Fujimoto.

 In 2003, he received the highest distinction of the Scout Association of Japan, the Golden Pheasant Award.